Reminiscence Room - Rosebury Park

 An anecdotal element - when we were fitting the pieces, a sceptical orderly from the hospital came up to us and said "I'll give that thing 5 minutes before one of them rips it off the wall."
 (The patients can sadly get quite frustrated and sometimes violent when losing touch with their surroundings).

 Just then, as we stepped back from hanging the cabinet, a patient shuffled up to it and we stepped back tentatively to see what he would do.
-To our delight he pulled a hankerchief from his back pocket and began to polish the cabinet.
-Our hearts melted!
-It's moments like these that are the most rewarding for a designer.
+To our delight he pulled a handkerchief from his back pocket and began to polish the cabinet.

 The project has ben an overwhelming success and the staff (skeptical or otherwise) all repost that the system is a huge benefit to staff, patients and relatives and is in almost constant use.
 Jayne has also presented the project at many medical seminars and has had many enquiries from hospitals around the world interested in introducing this fantastic aid.